Arvid-pku/bibtex-citekey-manager/README.md

 *   **Entry Richness:** The script determines the "best" entry based on the number of fields.
 You can customize the `get_entry_richness` function in `process_bib.py` for more sophisticated criteria.
 *   **Backup:** Always back up your `merged.bib` and TeX files before running these scripts.
 *   **Citation Command:** `update_tex.py` is designed to work with `\supercite{}` command.
 If you use other citation commands like `\cite`, `\citet`, `\citep`, you'll need to modify the `update_tex.py` script accordingly.

-## Repository Name Suggestion

-**Suggested Repository Name:** `bibtex-citekey-manager`

-This name is concise, descriptive, and clearly indicates the purpose of the repository.

----

-Let me know if you have any other questions or need further modifications!